windows93dotnet/sys42/README.md

 ## Code of Conduct

-We are not on windows93's trollbox, so like in any public project: No insults, disrespect or provocative material of any kind will be tolerated in any interactions here (commit message, issues, comments...).
+We are not on windows93's trollbox here, so like in any public project: No insults, disrespect or provocative material of any kind will be tolerated in any interactions here (commit message, issues, comments...).
 (And yes, even when "it's funny", "for roleplaying" or "just for trolling").

 ## Sources